A framework for translating the Global Compact Principles into day-to-day urban governance and management.

 In a letter to the UN Secretary-General from the highest level city leader, a Signatory City commits to the Ten Principles of the UN Global Compact, endeavours to enact and promote those principles in city management, and encourages businesses in the city to join the UN Global Compact.
-Interested in becoming a signatory city or region?
-Read more ….
+They also commit to Communicate on Engagement…read more

 At the Innovation level, the highest level of engagement in the Cities Programme, a city or region is recognized for addressing a complex or seemingly intractable issue or set of issues within the city or region.
 This is done through a multi-year project.
 Whilst focused on a resolving a specific issue or transforming a complex situation, these projects are holistic.
 All dimensions of that community and region — the ecological, economic, political and cultural domains — have been considered in the development of projects.

 These projects have a transformative quality.
 They are managed cross-sectorally, engaging government, business and civil society in the development and implementation of the project.
 The project has clear monitoring and evaluation processes.
 At this level, dedicated support and recognition is provided by the Cities Programme Secretariat.
 The project is documented; and learning from this project is shared across the Cities Programme network and more broadly.
 A fee is associated with this level of engagement.
 This fee can be used to provide research support to the specific Innovating City project…read more